-1.9 The 38th ICAO Assembly highlighted the progress achieved in promoting and facilitating the development and deployment of sustainable alternative fuels for aviation, including information sharing on best practices among States and other stakeholders and the ongoing update of the ICAO Global Framework for Aviation Alternative Fuels (GFAAF) website, as well as the promotion of global initiatives.
+1.8 ICAO has been at the forefront in promoting and facilitating the development and deployment of sustainable alternative fuels for aviation, including through information sharing on best practices among States and other stakeholders via the ICAO Global Framework for Aviation Alternative Fuels (GFAAF) website, and the promotion of global initiatives.

-1.10 The Assembly also requested to provide a global view of the future use of alternative jet fuels and of the associated range of potential emissions reductions.
-With a view to developing such a projection, a new Alternative Fuels Task Force (AFTF) was established under the ICAO's Committee on Aviation Environmental Protection (CAEP) in November 2013.

-1.11 The AFTF consists of 70 experts from 22 States and organizations, and is working to develop a methodology for the assessment of full life-cycle $CO_2$ emissions, assess the future production of alternative jet fuel, and apply the life-cycle methodology to evaluate the associated emissions reductions in future.
+1.9 Technical work at ICAO on this subject focuses on a global view of the future use of alternative jet fuels and of the associated range of potential emissions reductions.
+In this regard, the Alternative Fuels Task Force (AFTF) under the ICAO Committee on Aviation Environmental Protection (CAEP) has been working to develop a methodology for the assessment of full life-cycle CO_2 emissions, assess the future production of alternative jet fuel, and apply the life-cycle methodology to evaluate the associated emissions reductions in future.